dmonarchc/dmonarchc.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-Hyunam Archive is a space dedicated to documenting technical learning, software construction and deep study.
+Hyunam Archive is a space dedicated to technical learning, software construction and deep study.

-The goal is not just to use technology, but to understand it.